Below are the founding principles of Vegan Australia. We ensure that all our campaigns are consistent with these

 - provide services and resources for new and existing vegans

-- research the most effective ways to promote veganism and achieve its goals.
+- be guided by current research into the most effective ways to promote veganism and achieve its goals.

 Vegan Australia is a peaceful, inclusive organisation and is opposed to all forms of oppression and discrimination.
 Vegan Australia acknowledges and respects the rights of the Traditional Owners of Country throughout Australia and recognises their continuing connection to land, waters and culture.
 We also recognise the dispossession of the land and its ongoing effects on First Nations peoples today.

 See our Code of conduct for guidelines regarding the kind of behaviour that Vegan Australia expects of volunteers and others who work with us.